back2debug/back2debug/README.md

 Hello and thanks for stopping by!

-Intrigued?
-I am an action-based results-driven API-focused technical support professional with over 10 years experience operating in early stage Saas start-ups in the HRTech and FinTech space.
-In addition to computer science skills, I am also proficient in other areas including quality assurance, and optimizations.
+As an API-focused technical support professional with over 10 years of experience in early-stage SaaS start-ups in the HRTech and FinTech sectors, I excel at data exchange between systems, scaling and optimizing integrations, and digging into complex codebases.
+My skillset encompasses quality assurance, development in Ruby on Rails and Python, and collaborating with Engineering and Product Management to ensure seamless integrations and efficient operations.
+With my action-oriented mindset and results-driven approach, I consistently deliver outstanding outcomes.

-Still here?
-My experience and expertise lies with exchanging data between systems, helping scale and optimize integrations and digging into complex areas of a codebase.
-Over the years I have developed, tested, supported or documented numerous integrations including Zendesk, Salesforce, Freshdesk, ADP, Ceridian, Paycor, Workday, Zapier, UKG Pro.
-I have a diverse set of skills, ranging from QA all the way to development in Ruby on Rails and Python.
-I collaborate closely with Engineering and Product Management.

 - 🌍  I'm based in New York
 - 🧠  I'm learning Node and Go!